5 Concerns Cavaliers Still Must Address Despite Recent Turnaround

 Is LeBron Doing Too Much?

-Stop me if you've heard this one before, but James is logging a lot of minutes on the basketball court.
+Stop if you've heard this one before, but James is logging a lot of minutes on the basketball court.

 His 37.1 ticks a night are second in the NBA, a pretty hefty mark for a guy set to turn 33 in just a few weeks.
 He can play any or all five positions on a given night, and James' usage rate is still top-10 in the league.

-In season No. 15, he may be putting up the finest stat line of his illustrious career with 28.0 points, 7.9 rebounds, 8.5 assists and 1.1 blocks while shooting 58.4 percent from the field and 41.6 from three.
+In season No. 15, he may be putting up the finest stat line of his illustrious career with 28.0 points, 7.9 rebounds, 8.5 assists and 1.1 blocks per game while shooting 58.4 percent from the field and 41.6 from three.

 Getting Thomas back will help ease the burden bestowed upon James, as he won't be the only playmaker in the starting unit any longer.